 I love my job and would not trade it for anything in the world.
 I am a fashion blogger and I mostly write about fashion.
 My blog is all about fashion but I make exceptions at times and post about other issues.
-You may find discussions about diet and weight loss going on in my blog.
+You may find discussions about diet and exercise for fat loss going on in my blog.
 I believe everyone should live a healthy life and that is why I may have pieces to do with weight loss and diet on my blog.

 My journey as a blogger has taken me to so many places.
 One visit that will always be dear to me was when I paid a visit to one of the subscribers to my blog who had cancer.
 She was diagnosed with breast cancer and the news were devastating to her.
 Despite being unwell, she would not miss to read any piece I did.
 It is such souls that make me love my job and make it feel worthwhile.
 She really encouraged me and this incidence showed me the importance of connecting with subscribers at a different level.
 She is one of the reasons that keep me going in my job.

 A lot of people want to become bloggers for all the wrong reasons.
 From experience, it is important that one does not only look at the financial aspect of blogging but rather venture in to it because they have a passion for it.
 Many people have tried blogging but end up giving up after a period of time.
 I have come to learn a few things one should keep in mind if they are beginners in blogging.